LLNL/sundials/doc/arkode/guide/source/Butcher.rst

 Accessible via the string ``"ARKODE_ARK548L2SAb_ERK_8_4_5"`` to :c:func:`ARKStepSetTableName`, :c:func:`ERKStepSetTableName` or
 :c:func:`ARKodeButcherTable_LoadERKByName`.
-This is the explicit portion of the 5th order ARK5(4)8L[2]SA method from :cite:p:`KenCarp:19`.
+This is the explicit portion of the default 5th order additive method and the explicit portion of the 5th order ARK5(4)8L[2]SA method from :cite:p:`KenCarp:19`.

 .. only:: html